-• Arkaroola Wilderness Sanctuary (several facilities) - South Australia The Standard AS4282 on The Control of the Obtrusive Effects of Outdoor Lighting was issued in October 1997 by Standards Australia and is currently being reviewed.
-John O'Byrne, Fred Watson and lighting consultant Reg Wilson have been representing the ASA in this review.
+• Arkaroola Wilderness Sanctuary (several facilities) - South Australia

+The Standard AS4282 on The Control of the Obtrusive Effects of Outdoor Lighting was issued in October 1997 by Standards Australia and revised in 2019.
+John O'Byrne and Fred Watson represented the ASA in this review.

-14. Communications
+15. Communications